I bet you’ve heard the story about the smart fish. If you haven’t, this is how it goes

 First, you need to teach your child about the different emotions.
-Printable brightly coloured cards with animals depicting different emotions are available here .
+Printable brightly colored cards with animals depicting different emotions are available here.

 1) Choose an appropriate place to observe people.
 An appropriate place is where there are neither too many nor too few people.

 2) Give your child an “emotions detective worksheet” or different cards or pictures portraying different emotions.
 A free printable worksheet can be downloaded here.